 The progress meter will count up to 100, at which point the registration process is complete, and you are returned to the command line prompt.
 You can read the bootstrap output file to verify that registration completed successfully.

-You can now create a NetApp HCI cluster in your FlexPod environment.
+You can now create an NKS cluster in your FlexPod environment.
 Click here for step-by-step instructions.